My Favorite Cheap Seed Starting Supplies

 There are are whole bunch of grow light sets made specially for starting plants from seed.
 They are excellent and look great, but you can save plenty of money here if you wish.
-A simple shop light like this fitted with standard, and cheap, T8 bulbs will work nicely.
+A simple shop light fitted with standard (and cheap) T8 bulbs will work nicely.

 What You Don't Need to Start Seeds Indoors

 Remember, you can keep this simple and inexpensive enough to pay for your supplies the first year.
 You don't need elaborate kits, expensive grow lights, or fancy containers.
 All that is required is a T8 bulb, quality soil, a bit of heat, and your time and love of starting plants from seed.
 With that, you will have all kinds of strong seedlings in time for planting.

 The best reason to grow plants from seed is that you get to pick from a world of choices.
 The local store will only carry a few things, and most stores will carry the same popular varieties.
 For truly original flowers or unique vegetables, ordering seed from a reputable company is the only way to go.